 In some cases, these may benefit African nations by improving land productivity and biodiversity conservation.
-However, in many cases donors advocate the planting of exotic species, many of which are known to be invasive, in large monocultures across what many donors perceive to be unproductive land or wastelands.
+However, in many cases development agencies advocate the planting of exotic species, many of which are known to be invasive, in large monocultures across what many development actors perceive to be unproductive land or wastelands.

 Climate change burden

 In other words, Africa not only has to carry the burden of the impacts of climate change, to which they have contributed very little, but now also has to make land available in order to mitigate against those impacts by planting invasive alien species, which are known to have significant negative impacts on the natural resource base on which millions of people directly depend.

 To further extenuate the point, they now have to carry a double burden in dealing with climate change and invasive alien species.
 One such plan is to plant cacti, a group of plant species native to the America’s, across millions of hectares in Africa, as part of the green wall initiative.

 The majority of cactus species (250) have mainly been introduced outside of their natural distribution for ornamental purposes while only 45 have been introduced for food or fodder.
 Of those species that have been introduced outside of their native range, 57 have escaped cultivation and become problematic, particularly in arid rangelands, where they impact negatively on biodiversity and livelihoods.